 \section{Introduction}

-Supervised machine learning (ML) is increasingly being used for prediction-based decision making in various consequential applications, such as credit lending, school admission, and recruitment.
-Recent work has shown that the use of algorithms for decision making can reinforce existing biases or introduce new ones~\cite{10.2307/24758720}.
-Consequently, fairness has emerged as an important desideratum for automated decision making.
-As recent cases in practice have shown, this is crucial in order to mitigate unjustified disadvantages towards certain demographic groups (see, e.g.,~\cite{machine-bias, markup2021, br-retorio, obermeyer2019dissecting}).
-However, quantifying the fairness of decision making systems is not straightforward as any morally appropriate notion of fairness heavily depends on the given context.
+Supervised machine learning (ML) is increasingly used for prediction-based decision-making in various consequential applications, such as credit lending, school admission, and recruitment.
+Research has shown that the use of algorithms for decision-making can reinforce existing biases or introduce new ones~\cite{Kleinberg2017HumanDecisionsMachinePredictions,10.2307/24758720}.
+Consequently, fairness has emerged as an important desideratum for automated decision-making.
+As many cases have shown, considering fairness explicitly is crucial in order to avoid disadvantages towards marginalized groups (see, e.g.,~\cite{machine-bias, markup2021, crawford2016artificial, buolamwini2018gender, br-retorio, obermeyer2019dissecting}).

-Many different measures have emerged in the algorithmic fairness literature to assess and mitigate unfairness towards marginalized groups in decision making systems.
-Many of the proposed notions of fairness are in the category of so-called group fairness criteria~\cite{fairmlbook}, some of which are mathematically incompatible in practice~\citet{kleinberg2016inherent,chouldechova2017fair}.
-Therefore, satisfying such a fairness criterion comes at the expense of not being able to satisfy others~\citet{kleinberg2019discrimination,Wong2020}.
-All existing group fairness criteria demand equality of a certain value between different socio-demographic groups~\cite{binns2020apparent}, which is in contrast to the comparison of individuals, as it is done with other types of fairness such as individual fairness~\cite{dwork2012fairness} or counterfactual fairness~\citet{kusner2017counterfactual}.
-Readers unfamiliar with group fairness may refer to~\cite[Chapter 2]{narayanan2018translation}, \cite{verma2018fairness}, and \cite{fairmlbook} for an overview of the topic.
-We briefly introduce and formally define the most-discussed group fairness criteria in Appendix~\ref{sec:appendix-group-fairness}.
+Different measures have emerged in the algorithmic fairness literature for assessing unfairness in decision-making systems, many of which are in the category of so-called group fairness criteria.\footnote{Readers unfamiliar with group fairness may refer to~\cite{narayanan2018translation}, \cite{verma2018fairness}, and \cite[Chapter 3]{fairmlbook} for an overview of the topic, and to Appendix~\ref{sec:appendix-group-fairness} for a brief introduction of the most-discussed group fairness criteria.} The concept of group fairness stands in contrast to approaches focusing on individuals, such as individual fairness~\cite{dwork2012fairness,Speicher2018individualandgroupfairness}, or counterfactual fairness~\cite{kusner2017counterfactual}.
+This paper focuses on group fairness metrics.